 - Is surrounded by infected gum tissue.
 If the gums are infected, no matter how healthy your tooth is, it will be affected by gum recession.
 Sometimes, in order to make way for effective gum treatment, the tooth needs to be removed.
 This is only recommended when the tooth has absolutely no chance of surviving within the infected gum tissues.

-Are There Alternatives to Extraction?
+Are There Alternatives to a Dental Extraction Procdure?

 It is possible to avoid extracting the tooth if other treatments can save it and prevent the problem from worsening.
 Some alternative solutions include: